Russian Railways: Activities

 The main activities of Russian Railways involve freight and passenger traffic.
 In Russia, railways carry 42% of the total cargo traffic, and about 33% of passenger traffic.
 Some passenger categories, such as pensioners, members of parliament, and holders of Soviet and Russian state decorations, receive free or subsidized tickets.

 Freight traffic

 In 2013 railways carried nearly 90% of Russia's freight, excluding pipelines.
 In 2014, railway infrastructure and locomotive services accounted for 74% of the company's total revenue.

 The cost of freight tariff is determined by the Federal Tariff Service at net cost or higher.

 Limited railway capacity is the main factor limiting Russian coal exports to Asia.
 Demand for Russian coal in Europe has declined due to the energy transition and Russia's invasion of Ukraine and this reinforces the need for Russia to reorient coal exports to Asia.
+As of January 2026, the company is facing a deep financial crisis as its debt soars to about $45 billion because of a sharp decline in freight traffic.
+The downturn in industrial output, sanctions, and falling demand have squeezed its revenues, forcing cuts to investment and cost saving measures while threatening its long-term financial stability.